 OOTD: Halloween in San Fransokyo

 I’m a little late, but happy belated Halloween from San Fransokyo!
-I had a lot going on in October and fell behind with posting about my trip across California + rebranding my blog.
+I had a lot going on in October and fell behind with posting.
 Somehow Halloween was approaching and I had no costume!
 I usually do DIY costumes by using existing clothes or buying new pieces that can be worn later, so I spent one night Googling every female character from a video game or Disney/Pixar movie (last year I was Serena from Pokemon X/Y).
 The winner was Honey Lemon, from Big Hero 6!

 Have you seen Big Hero 6 before?
 I’ve seen it twice, both times on one rental.
 My guy friends from back in New York hosted a party for us girls two years ago with a Big Hero 6 theme – it was the first party with my friends I ever attended, so the movie has a place in my heart.
 I decided to take advantage of my location this year because the movie is set in San Fransokyo, a modern Japanese version of San Francisco.
 If you’ve seen the movie you’ll know what I’m talking about, and if you haven’t, check out the Golden Gate Bridge redesigned with the Japanese shrine gate!